iutools/iutools/doc/test-plan.md

 - Check that the system prints an error message that says you have to split the text into smaller chunks.

+Choose corrrection after closing suggestions box
+- Click on a bad word
+- Click on the X to close the suggestions window
+- Click on the bad word again and make sure you can select and apply a suggestion

 ## Search Engine
 Search for word in LATIN - Happy Path